getdyspatch/dyspatch-javascript/docs/DraftsApi.md

 Get Localization Keys

 Returns the list of values that need to be translated for the draft.
-Set the &#x60;Accept&#x60; header to &#x60;application/vnd.dyspatch.2019.10+json&#x60; to get a JSON object, or &#x60;text/vnd.dyspatch.2019.10+x-gettext-translation&#x60; to get the POT file.
+Set the `Accept` header to `application/vnd.dyspatch.2019.10+json` to get a JSON object, or `text/vnd.dyspatch.2019.10+x-gettext-translation` to get the POT file.

 ### Example
 ```javascript